Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Index theorem in general relativistic Yang--Mills theory

 and the last term is vanished owing to the current conservation; thus, $K_\SG$ is a Hermitian self-conjugate as $K_\SG=K_\SG^\dagger$.
 Moreover, $\mathrm{Ker}(\dSgm)^\dagger\cong\mathrm{Coker}(\dSgp)=\S^-/\mathrm{Im}(\D^+)$ is provided owing to $(\ref{Ksp})$ and

 where $(\overleftarrow{\bullet})$ is a differential operator acting from the left.
-Operator $\dSg$ is the Dirac operator; thus the Atyah--Singer index theorem (\textbf{Remark \ref{ASI}}) is maintained in the spinor-gauge bundle after appropriate compactification of base manifold $\M_E$ with the Euclidean metric.
+Operator $\dSg$ is the Dirac operator; thus the Atyah--Singer index theorem (\textbf{Remark \ref{ASI}}) is maintained in the spinor-gauge bundle after appropriate compactification of base manifold $\M_E$.

-The topological index with the Lorentzian metric is defined owing to cobordism through the $\theta$-metric space.
+The topological index with the Minkowski metric is defined owing to cobordism through the $\theta$-metric space.
 The Dirac equation is provided in the $\theta$-metric space as